beegee-tokyo/RAK4631-Kit-4-RAK1906/README.md

 | :-: | :-: |
 This is an example code for WisBlock Environment sensor ([WisBlock Kit 4](https://store.rakwireless.com/collections/kits-bundles/products/wisblock-kit-4-air-quality-monitor)) with RAK1906 environment sensor

-It is based on my low power event driven example [RAK4631-Quick-Start-Examples](https://github.com/beegee-tokyo/RAK4631-Quick-Start-Examples)
+## _REMARK_
+This example is using my [WisBlock API](https://github.com/beegee-tokyo/WisBlock-API) which helps to create low power consumption application and taking the load to handle communications from your shoulder.

 ----